GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Acknowledgements

 \section{Acknowledgements}

-We thank Dr Xihan Ji for insightful comments that led to a better interpretation of our \textsc{prospector} fitting and results.
+We are grateful to the referee for insightful and constructive feedback that substantially improved the quality of this manuscript.
+We thank Dr Xihan Ji, Prof. Alessandro Romeo, and Dr. Guochao Sun for insightful comments that led to a better interpretation of our results in the context of recent developments in the theoretical models of bursty star formation at high redshift.
 RGP acknowledges funding support from a STFC PhD studentship.
 RGP, FDE, RM, GCJ, JS and LRI acknowledge support by the Science and Technology Facilities Council (STFC), by the ERC through Advanced Grant 695671 ``QUENCH'', and by the UKRI Frontier Research grant RISEandFALL.
 RM also acknowledges funding from a research professorship from the Royal Society.
 QD acknowledges a PhD studentship from Trinity College, Cambridge.
 YI is supported by JSPS KAKENHI Grant No. 24KJ0202 and 24KJ1160.
 H{\"U} acknowledges funding by the European Union (ERC APEX 101164796.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 SZ, SC and GV acknowledge support from the European Union's HE ERC Starting Grant No. 101040227 - WINGS.
 IL acknowledges support from PRIN-MUR project ``PROMETEUS" financed by the European Union - Next Generation EU, Mission 4 Component 1 CUP B53D23004750006.
 AJB and GCJ acknowledge funding from the ``FirstGalaxies'' Advanced Grant from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Grant Agreement No. 789056).
 BRP, SA and MP acknowledge grant PID2021-127718NB-I00 funded by the Spanish Ministry of Science and Innovation/State Agency of Research (MICIN/AEI/ 10.13039/501100011033); MP also acknowledges the grants RYC2023-044853-I and PID2024-159902NA-I00, funded by MICIU/AEI/10.13039/501100011033 and European Social Fund Plus (FSE+).
 BRP also acknowledges support by the grant PID2024-158856NA-I00.
 MC acknowledges support from ESO via the ESO Fellowship Europe.
 EB and GC acknowledge the INAF GO grant ``A JWST/MIRI MIRACLE: Mid-IR Activity of Circumnuclear Line Emission'' and the “Ricerca Fondamentale 2024” INAF program (mini-grant 1.05.24.07.01).
 TH was supported by JSPS KAKENHI 25K00020.
 ST acknowledges support from the Royal Society Research Grant G125142.
 JW acknowledges support from the Cosmic Dawn Center through the DAWN Fellowship; the Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant No. 140.